Skip to content

 • Task and project management software

-• Your CRM for managing any contact or prospective client
+• Your CRM for managing any contact or prospective client information

 3. Collect Key Documents And Write Down Expectations As A Virtual Reference Library

-• Basic information about your company, such as its mission or vision statements
+• Basic information about your company, such as its mission or vision statements.

-• Security and privacy protocols
+• Security and privacy protocols.

-• Templates for documents, emails, meetings, etc.
+• Style guides and templates for documents, emails, meetings, etc.

-• Audio recordings of sample client or sales calls
+• Audio recordings of sample client or sales calls.

 • Meetings: When do you prefer to have regular meetings?
 How long should they be?
 Who should be in them?
 How much time do you want between meetings?

-• Availability: What hours are you definitely not available?
+• Availability: What hours are you not available?
 What days are personal days?
 How do you want to structure your work time?
 Blocks?
 Pomodoro?

 • Preferences: What are your travel preferences?
 Meal preferences or dietary restrictions?